Mozilla Source Code License Policy

 Licenses Compatible with the MPL

-The following licenses are compatible with the Mozilla Public License, version 2.0, in the sense that code under them can be included in the same binary:
+The following waivers and licenses are compatible with the Mozilla Public License, version 2.0, in the sense that code under them can be included in the same binary:

 - Creative Commons Zero